Agile Business Analysis: Getting and Writing Lean Requirements

 Problem solvers are in demand in every organization, large and small, from a Mom and Pop shop to the federal government.
 Increase your value to yourself and to your group or organization by improving your ability to extract, express, and analyze business needs in formats that are supported by Agile, Lean, and DevOps philosophies.

-The single largest challenge facing organizations around the world is how to leverage their Information Technology to gain competitive advantage.
-This is not about how to program the devices, it is determining what the devices should do.
+The single largest challenge facing organizations around the world is how to leverage their Information Technology to gain a competitive advantage.
+This is not about how to program the devices, it is about determining what the devices should do.
 The skills required to identify and define the best IT solutions are invaluable for every role in the organization.
 These skills can propel you from the mail room to the boardroom by making your organization more effective and more profitable.

 An Agile Approach for Getting from Visions and Requirements to Test Cases and Test Scenarios (Gherkin – Given/When/Then)